Question

 Leadership

-Ideal when you had supervisory responsibility for projects, teams, or operations.
-Implies strategic oversight and accountability.
+Ideal when you had supervisory responsibility over projects, teams, or processes.
+Shows accountability for outcomes and quality control.

 Coordinated